Minahasan languages

 The Minahasan languages are a subgroup of the Austronesian languages spoken by the Minahasa people in northern Sulawesi, Indonesia.
 They belong to the Philippine subgroup.

 Considerable lexical influence comes from Dutch, Spanish, Portuguese, and Ternate, a historical legacy of the presence of foreign powers.
 The Minahasan languages are distinct from the Manado Malay (Minahasa Malay) language, which is Malayic in origin, and has been displacing the indigenous languages of the area.

 Classification

 The languages are Tonsawang, Tontemboan, Tondano, Tombulu and Tonsea.

 The Minahasan languages are classified as a branch of the Philippine subgroup.

-The Bantik and Ratahan languages, although also spoken in the Minahasa region, they include Sangiric languages, as well as the Ponosakan, which is a Gorontalo–Mongondow languages, are more distantly related, thus not covered by the term in a genealogical sense.
+Although also spoken in the Minahasa region, the Bantik and Ratahan languages, which are Sangiric languages, as well as the Ponosakan language, which is a Gorontalo–Mongondow language, are more distantly related, thus not covered by the term in a genealogical sense.

 Reconstruction

 Proto-Minahasan (PMin) has been reconstructed by Sneddon (1978).
 The comparison table (a small selection from Sneddon 1978) illustrates the correspondences between the Minahasan languages, including inherited vocabulary as well as Minahasan innovations.